Rollpopptery/coil_lab/README.md

 # plot_3_usec.py

-With the womnatPi runninc coilscan.ino
+With the wombatPi running coilscan.ino
-This charts the raw analog scan, a difference scan, and the shape (normalised' scan)
+This charts the raw analog scan, a difference scan, and the shape ('normalised' scan)

 ### Set the com port in read_wombat.py
 ### Set the pulse width in the arduino code to suit the coil (wombat_analog.h)